aimazing/aimazing.github.io/iOS.md

 * onStarted - Callback function when start receiving data
 * onGotHeader - Callback function when received transmittion header
 * onSuccess - Callback function when successfully receiving completed message
-* onFailed - Callback function when failed to receive data, error value can be referred to [RecognizerError](#recognizererror)
+* onFailed - Callback function when failed to receive data, content could be an incompleted message, error value can be referred to [RecognizerError](#recognizererror)

 #### Example
 ```swift